ERGA-consortium/EARs/README.md

 3. [in preparation] Using the [snakemake-based tool GEP]().
 By means of this pipeline, you can run all the analysis in one take and obtain the YAML file to immediately run the `make_EAR.py` script (before running the script, you would only need to edit the YAML file to enter information like affiliation, etc.).

-### B. Getting your assembly reviewed using the EAR
+### 2. Getting your assembly reviewed using the EAR

 Fork this repository and create a folder and subfolder with your species name and ToLID, respectively, and place your EAR pdf inside, e.g., `Caretta_caretta/rCarCar2/rCarCar2_EAR.pdf`